mitthrawnuruodo/ghc-js1-lesson-2.1-strings-logic/README.md

-# Programming Foundations Lesson 2.1: String properties and methods, logic
+# JavaScript 1 Lesson 2.1: String properties and methods, logic

 ## Exercise 1
 a) Convert the string "Down the freeway rolls a wayward beer can" to UPPER CASE.